One of the most common questions asked by “do it yourself” home mechanics is what brand and grade BMW engine oil should

 Our BMW Recommended Oil List

 Besides the argument over what type of fuel you should use in your BMW (we only use Shell 93 octane by the way), no other topic conjures up more controversy as the BMW engine oil debate does.
 We have watched friends lambasting each other on forum threads over the issue.
 There is plenty of online rhetoric that may persuade you into thinking some brands of engine oil are better than others.
 But that is just a writer’s personal opinion and is simply not true.

 The fact is as follows: you can use any brand of engine oil that meets the BMW engine oil requirements standard specified in your owner’s manual.
 If you do not have the owner’s manual for your vehicle, you can download it at the BMW USA owners manual download site (the oil specifications are always listed under the “FAQ” tab).

 We also strongly suggest you visit BMW USA and download a copy of the Service and Warranty Information Book for your model vehicle.
 It is full of critical service information including service intervals and what type of engine oil is approved for your vehicle.

 So what does all of this mean?
 Say for example you own a 2013 BMW 328i and would like to start servicing your own engine oil.
-If you referred to your owner’s manual, you would find that for the 2013 328i, you can service your vehicle with any brand engine oil that meets the following specifications: BMW Longlife-01 or BMW Longlife-01 FE.
+If you referred to your owner’s manual, you would find that for the 2013 328i, you can service your vehicle with any BMW high-performance synthetic oil that meets the following specifications: BMW Longlife-01 oil or BMW Longlife-01 FE.
 Any brand of engine oil that has one of these certifications printed on its container is approved for use in your BMW.

-Just doing a quick search brings up several quality brands that meet these specifications and can be purchased online*.
+Just doing a quick search brings up several quality brands that meet this BMW Longlife 01 specification and can be purchased online*.
 All of them are perfectly acceptable to use in your 2013 328i (or any other BMW model with an LL-01 rating):